top of page

 .............................

 With a background in journalism, I soon found myself drawn toward the education space.
 I began my journey by exploring how media can be integrated into learning programs for children.
 This led me to nature education, and for the past three years, I have been actively working with children and schools to raise awareness about our ocean with a focus on waste management and sustainability.
-I am currently completing my Master's in Environment Studies (Conservation Practices) from Ashoka Trust for Research in Ecology and Environment - ATREE.
-As a part of my Master's internship requirement, I joined Nature Classrooms as an intern where for the past six months I have been researching the integration of Social-Emotional Learning (SEL) with nature learning, to address teacher's emotional well-being through nature connections.
-I am delighted to be joining Nature Classrooms as a Project Manager, where I hope to continue contributing to the goals and initiatives of the program to make nature learning a meaningful and integral part of classrooms.
+I then pursued my Master's in Environment Studies (Conservation Practices) from Ashoka Trust for Research in Ecology and Environment - ATREE, Bengaluru.
+As a part of my Master's internship requirement, I joined Nature Classrooms as an intern in 2023.
+Since then I have been developing a Nature-based Social-Emotional Learning Framework, with an intent to integrate an affective approach to nature education.
+At Nature Classrooms I hope to continue contributing to the goals and initiatives of the program to make nature learning a meaningful and integral part of classrooms.

 ...............................